 Use variables from added layers

-When you add a web map or territory layer that has variables, you can use the variables in the Color-Coded Maps and Smart Map Search workflows.
-In the Data Browser, the variables for the layer will be under Standard Data > Map Layers.
+When you add a web map or territory layer that contains variables, you can use those variables in the Color-Coded Maps and Smart Map Search workflows.
+In the data browser, the variables for the layer are listed under Standard Data > Map Layers.

 Click Map Layers to view the available variables for the layers that are currently on the map.

 To use variables from a layer that is not on the map, you must set up the layer using Custom Data Setup.
 The added data is available in the data browser under My Data.

 Set up a layer